plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

 <a name="readme-top"></a>

-# Sentinel-2 Raster (using torchgeo) example
+# Sentinel-2A raster example (training)

-This `torchgeo` based example performs multi-class species prediction using a CNN model on Sentinel-2A raster data and geolocated plant observations.
+This `torchgeo` based example performs multi-class species training/prediction using a CNN model on Sentinel-2A raster data and geolocated plant observations.

 Sentinel-2A satellite data is hosted and available on [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) (MPC).\
 By default, sample data is downloaded from MPC, consisting of 1 tile, 4 bands (RGB-IR).

 ## Data

 ### Sample data

 The sample data used in this example consists of: